akhilputhiry/python-tutorials/starting-with-simple-scripts.md

 * Your program may need other libraries or functions/classes from other modules, `import` is used to import the required libraries to your script
 * After import statements it will be your functions or classes
 * `if __name__ == "__main__"` this is the entry point of the script

+## Practise problems ##
+* Create a calculator script which can perform addition, substraction, division and multiplication